WPRDC/list-of-WPRDC-relevant-tools-and-analyses/README.md

 ### General tools for working with data
 - [saulpw/visidata](https://github.com/saulpw/visidata) - A terminal spreadsheet multitool for discovering and arranging data.
 (It's basically a Swiss Army chainsaw for manipulating tabular data.)

+### WPRDC-specific tools
+- [Downstream](https://tools.wprdc.org/downstream) - An online tool for downloading any tabular data on the WPRDC data portal (even very large tables) as a CSV or TSV file.
+Small- to medium-sized tables may also be downloaded as Excel files.

 ### Code for dealing with Census data
 - [ljwolf/cenpy](https://github.com/ljwolf/cenpy) - A Python library for exploring and querying the US Census API and returning Pandas DataFrames.
 - [datamade/census](https://github.com/datamade/census) - A Python wrapper for the U.S. Census API.